fsmosca/Optuna-Game-Parameter-Tuner/README.md

                         result=0.45, games=games_per_trial/2, interval=1
                         Example:
                         tuner.py --threshold-pruner ...
-  --tpe-ei-samples TPE_EI_SAMPLES
-                        The number of candidate samples used to calculate ei or expected improvement, default=24.
   --input-param INPUT_PARAM
                         The parameters that will be optimized.
                         Example 1 with 1 parameter: